Easy family camping recipes

 Sizzling sausages

 Nothing says campfire comfort like the smell of sizzling sausages cooked outside.
-Baste your chipolatas in an irresistibly sticky smoky tomato sauce, and remember to bring some napkins for sticky little fingers.
+Baste your chipolatas in an irresistibly sticky smoky tomato sauce, and bring some napkins for sticky little fingers.

 Visiting the West Country?
 Use sausages and cider from a local farm shop to make our sticky cider & mustard sausage wheel with box grater salad.
-Set your kids to work with some veg and a grater, and get them grating salad directly into a plastic box.
-Then pile up your plates and watch the sun set.
-Be warned, the aroma from this dish is so amazing you might have some friendly neighbours popping over to introduce themselves.
+Set your kids to work with veg and a grater, so they can grate the salad directly into a container.

 Make-ahead meals

-You have to be a little bit patient with this cowboy chicken & bean stew to give it time to cook, but the results are well worth it and will put your neighbours' burgers to shame.
-There's minimum preparation involved, so once everything is in your casserole dish it's time to get out a deck of cards.
-Alternatively, you can make it at home then reheat gently after setting up camp.
+You have to be a little patient with this cowboy chicken & bean stew to give it time to cook, but the results are well worth it.
+There's minimum preparation involved, so once everything is in the casserole, you can relax.
+Alternatively, make it at home to reheat after setting up camp.
 Serve in bowls with grated cheese and tortilla chips.
-Our roast summer vegetables and chickpea stew and squash, chicken & couscous one-pot are packed full of goodness, and also perfect for making ahead.
+Our roast summer vegetables & chickpea stew and squash, chicken & couscous one-pot are packed full of goodness, and also perfect for making ahead.

-If you've got a lot of mouths to feed, a large pie will make a portable, camping-friendly meal which is still delicious served cold.
-Make our vibrant veggie rainbow picnic pie, loaded with alternating layers of veggies, feta and egg.
-This colourful creation can be made ahead, then chilled for up to two days before serving and enjoyed with a fresh summery salad.
+If you've got a lot of mouths to feed, a large pie will make a portable, camp-friendly meal that is delicious cold or warm.
+Make our vibrant veggie rainbow picnic pie, loaded with alternating layers of veg, feta and egg.
+This colourful creation can be made ahead, then chilled for up to two days before serving with a fresh summery salad.

 Our chocolate crunch traybake is perfect if you’re looking for a sweet pick-me-up to bring along on the trip.
-It’s simple to make in 10 minutes with just three easy steps.
-After cooling, these are easy to transport, as they haven’t got any excessive decoration.
-They taste incredible with a cup of tea.
+It’s simple to make in 10 minutes, with just three easy steps.
+After cooling, these are easy to transport, as they're not highly decorated.

 Dipping desserts

 Give your kids some magical memories with these gloriously sticky strawberry, marshmallow & chocolate dippers.
 Melt the chocolate over the dying embers of a barbecue so it doesn't burn.
 The pan will be hot, so don’t let kids handle it – wrap it well in a tea towel or transfer the contents to a cool pan before dipping.
 Hand out wooden skewers to push the marshmallows and strawberries onto.
-Kids can get creative by dipping these in the chocolate, followed by a delicious selection of sprinkles, flaked coconut, crumbled biscuits and chopped nuts.
+Kids can get creative by dipping these in the chocolate, followed by sprinkles, flaked coconut, crumbled biscuits or chopped nuts.

-If you prefer toasted marshmallows then we suggest using long metal skewers instead to hold over a campfire or barbecue embers – a perfect end to the day.
+If you prefer toasted marshmallows, we suggest using long metal skewers instead to hold over a campfire or barbecue embers – a perfect end to the day.

 Malt hot chocolate s'mores